TomHarrop/tomharrop.github.io/resume.md

 :	**Post-doctoral researcher**, UMR DIADE, Institut de Recherche pour le Développement (IRD), Montpellier, France.\
 	In my current project I am working on the development of inflorescence architecture in rice, which is related to grain yield potential.
-We used a precise laser microdissection and RNA sequencing approach to characterise molecular events that occur during the transitions between meristem types in the developing inflorescence.
+We used a laser microdissection and RNA sequencing approach to characterise molecular events that occur during the transitions between meristem types in the developing inflorescence.
 We are now applying these results to study the effects of selection on gene expression during the parallel domestications of African and Asian rice.
 Whilst working on this project I have expanded my skills in bioinformatic analysis and statistics and gained a knowledge of plant biology and agronomy.

 2013--2014